GoogleCloudPlatform/terraform-google-vertex-ai/README.md

 # Google Module for Vertex AI resources

-This is a collection of submodules that make it easier to Vertex AI resources.
+This is a collection of submodules for vertex AI related resources.

 - [Vertex AI workbench](./modules/workbench/)